apalache-mc/apalache/docs/src/tutorials/randomized.md

 We non-deterministically pick one of the six actions at each step.
-The action parameters are non-deterministically chosen via the operator "exists", e.g., `\E value \in Int`.
-Note that we simply draw integer values from the set of all integers, as there is no need to restrict this set.
+The action parameters are non-deterministically chosen via the operator "exists", e.g., `\E value \in AMOUNTS`.
+Note that we simply draw integer values from the set `AMOUNTS`, as there is no need to restrict this set.
 Although TLA+ as a language does not have randomization, some tools may interpret non-determinism as random choice.

 ### 4.6.
 Introducing state invariants